splunk/public-o11y-docs/admin/authentication-tokens/manage-usage.rst

 ****************************************************************************

 .. meta::
-   :description: Cost-related token limits, pricing plan token limits, rate-related token limits, set up custom alerts for access tokens, and monitor token usage.
+   :description: Cost-related token limits, pricing-plan token limits, rate-related token limits, set up custom alerts for access tokens, and monitor token usage.

 If you have Infrastructure Monitoring Enterprise Edition, you can manage costs associated with sending in data by setting limits on access tokens.